msouth/restful_sketches/README.md

 value in absence of a max_suggestions parameter--in absence of the config setting it defaults to three suggestions.

+Requesting a language that doesn't exist gives you a message telling you how to get the list of available dictionaries.

+See Makefile.PL for required modules, some of which will require libraries or binaries (e.g. aspell).
 -------------------------

 # Restful::Thumbs #